diogocamacho/diogocamacho.github.io/index.md

  - [rpegeos](http://www.github.com/diogocamacho/rpegeos): An R package for the enrichment of pathways using natural language processing concepts.

  - [oranges](http://www.github.com/diogocamacho/oranges): An R package for the enrichment of pathways using Fisher's exact test.
 Limited to human pathways.

+### Repositories for Papers
+These repositories hold data/code for analyses performed on different papers.
+I include a link to the paper itself for completeness.

  - [Jalili et al., 2019](http://www.github.com/diogocamacho/jalili_microbiome): Analyses of microbiome data in a microfluidic anaerobic chamber.
 Paper by Jalili et al. [paper](https://www.nature.com/articles/s41551-019-0397-0)